guergana/r_e_m_o_t_e/README.md

 Make sure to go to `/client` and run `yarn build` to serve the latest changes.

-Run `node webserver.js` and open `https://localhost:8080` to see the project.
+Run `node webserver.js` then in the '/' (root) folder and open `https://localhost:8080` to see the project.

 If you want to use a different port run `node webserver.js PORT_NUMBER`, ex. `node webserver.js 8081`